libben/the-ocean/ProjectDocument.md

 ![DialogueBox](https://cdn.discordapp.com/attachments/156926535356514304/653814216452603934/unknown.png)

 The dialogue box consists of the character's picture and the text they are saying.
-It is controlled through a [DialogueController](https://github.com/libben/the-ocean/blob/1d995eae9d50da6eb35afd6c4b814f74d8cebcbf/Ocean/Assets/Scripts/DialogueController.cs#L1) script.
-It's primary goal is to hold the actualy dialogue box assets.
-The text that the characters will be saying comes from the [DialogueHolder](https://github.com/libben/the-ocean/blob/1d995eae9d50da6eb35afd6c4b814f74d8cebcbf/Ocean/Assets/Scripts/DialogueHolder.cs#L1) script.
-The DialogueHolder script will be triggered when the player collides with a trigger.
+It is controlled through a [DialogueController](https://github.com/libben/the-ocean/blob/66aacc4f3c25e676e954b238f7abf0be0e6bb5a5/Ocean/Assets/Scripts/DialogueController.cs#L1) script.
+It's primary goal is to hold the actualy dialogue box assets and the characters' dialogue.
+The script checks which arc the player is currently in and keeps an index of the current line of dialogue in order to display the correct lines to the player.